-If the daily grind is dragging you down, fear not.
-Yoga expert Rachel Fearnley is on hand to help you inhale the good, exhale the bad, and get back to island chill-mode with 5 of her favourite Yin Yoga poses.
+If news of the Coronavirus is dragging you down, fear not.
+Yoga expert Rachel Fearnley teaches us to inhale the good and exhale the bad with 5 of her fave Yin Yoga poses.

-Though island life is as laid-back and tropical as you’d expect, work-related stress and day-to-day burnouts are a real thing here in Bali.
-But luckily for us, our paradise home isn’t only known as the Island of the Gods, it’s also the Land of Yogis, and Yin Yoga in particular has skyrocketed in popularity thanks to its stress-relieving benefits and “aaaah” effects.
+Island life really is as laid-back as you’d expect, but with the current Coronavirus pandemic shaking up our chakras, stress and day-to-day burnouts are a real thing here in Bali.
+Luckily for us, our paradise home isn’t only known as the Island of the Gods, it’s also the Land of Yogis, and Yin Yoga in particular has skyrocketed in popularity thanks to its stress-relieving benefits and “aaaah” effects.

-So, to make the most of your time on the mat, we caught up with yoga expert Rachel Fearnley of The Pineapple House (a boutique Surf & Yoga Retreat in hip and happening Canggu) to talk us through the different stages of Yin, and to show us 5 of the best Yin poses to master this month.
+So, to make the most of your time at home and on the mat, we caught up with yoga expert Rachel Fearnley of The Pineapple House (a boutique Surf & Yoga Retreat in hip and happening Canggu) to talk us through the different stages of Yin, and to show us 5 of the best Yin poses to master this month.

 Rachel says: “Yin gives us the opportunity to be in our Para-sympathetic nervous system, which essentially means to rest, digest, repair, reproduce, and gain respite from the physical, hormonal and emotional effects of our stressful lives.
 Most poses are done seated or lying and are held for 3- 5 minutes without straining or tensing the muscles, so it’s all about totally surrendering your body to let go of any tension.”

 It sounds like bliss to us, so Rachel has recommended the 5 following poses to help you (and us) restore mind and body balance.